+Cash advances are a quick way to get some money, but the fees can be quite high.
 Typically, this charge will be a percentage of the cash advance amount, with typical rates ranging from 3% to 5%.
 In addition to the transaction fee, cash advances will accrue interest charges, as do regular purchases.
 However, unlike when you make regular purchases, cash advances do not have a grace period.
-As noted above, interest charges on a cash advance are different from those on a purchase.